OpenFreeEnergy/gufe/docs/concepts/storage.rst

     ``StorageManager`` is largely used by the :class:`.Context` class and should not be instantiated in protocols.
     In general, protocol developers will only use the ``register`` and ``load`` functions.

-It handles the transfer of files between a scratch directory and external storage (such as shared or permenant storage):
+It handles the transfer of files between a scratch directory and external storage (such as shared or permanent storage):

 .. code-block:: python